vvangmj/cs6111proj3/README.md

 After getting the pruned candidates, we generate the frequent large k-itemset by traversing through each row of the dataset, and calculating the total number of appearance of each candidate with the help of "basket_allitem".

 ### Association Rules Generation
+We generate association rules based on the frequent itemsets generated in the last step.

+For each itemset in the frequent itemsets (except the 1-itemsets), we generate all subsets with a size of 1 since for this assignment, we are specifically required to generate only association rules with exactly one item on the right side.
+For each subset, we put the difference between the whole itemset and it on the left-hand side and itself on the right-hand side which forms our potential association rule candidate.
+Then for each candidate, we calculate their confidence scores using the formula of supp(itemset)/supp(left) and only keep those whose scores are above the given threshold.
+After all iterations, we will obtain a list of all valid association rules.